 The refresh of Moorfields’ green plan has been driven by meaningful engagement with staff and partners across the system.
 We have shifted away from reliance on external sustainability support, investing instead in internal expertise and leadership to deliver a robust and inclusive strategy.

 Staff involvement has been central to this process.
 Through our recently established staff sustainability champion network, MoorGreen, we are providing space for all our staff to share ideas for a greener future.
-In early 2025, we held a number of interactive workshops and will continue to support cross-departmental, grassroots innovation across departments and services.
+In 2025, we held a number of interactive workshops and will continue to support cross-departmental, grassroots innovation across departments and services.
+In parallel, our green plan delivery group has steered the development of our green plan via designated leads, with regular updates to track progress.
+Contributions from our green theatres working

 We have carefully considered equality and legal duties, ensuring voices across the trust are heard – including clinical, non-clinical, and operational input.

 Moorfields’ governance structure has evolved significantly since our last green plan.
-Sustainability delivery is now coordinated through an established sustainability steering group, which has been reporting into our sustain and scale board, ensuring strategic oversight at senior levels.
+Sustainability delivery is now coordinated through an established green plan delivery group, which has been reporting into our sustain and scale board, ensuring strategic oversight at senior levels.
+We have a designated senior sustainability lead in operations, supported by a cross-functional network

-We have a designated senior sustainability lead in operations, supported by a cross-functional network of directors and area of focus leads who contribute to the development and implementation of green plan priorities.
+of directors and area of focus leads who contribute to the development and implementation of green plan priorities.

-Through structured governance, strong leadership, and a culture of collaboration, Moorfields is well-positioned to deliver a credible, resilient, and innovative response to the climate emergency – while maintaining our position as a world-leading provider of ophthalmic care.
+Through structured governance, strong leadership, and a culture of collaboration, Moorfields is well-positioned to deliver a credible, resilient, and innovative response to the climate emergency – while maintaining our position as a world- leading provider of ophthalmic care.

 In 2027, Moorfields will open its new home for advancing eye health: a purpose-built centre in Camden, delivered in partnership with the UCL Institute of Ophthalmology and Moorfields Eye Charity.
 This transformative move from City Road marks a pivotal moment in our history – bringing together clinical care, research, and education under one roof to accelerate breakthroughs in patient treatment and experience.